what we offer

 ZION Recovery Services offers integrated comprehensive treatment services and levels of participation to meet an individual’s changing needs as they move through treatment and recovery.
 The agency’s delivery system includes clinical services within the Extended Outpatient, Intensive Outpatient, and Continuing Care levels in our eight (8) outpatient sites, and one Adult Inpatient/Halfway Housing Facility.
 Furthermore, staff are trained in delivering problem gambling counseling and treatment in SUD locations.

 Agency staff regards treatment planning to be individual-centered and developed in conjunction with the individual and counselor to identify and mutually agreed upon the priority of needs, concerns, and goals the individual aspires to work on.

 Building a Recovery Network

 Individuals are encouraged and offered the opportunity by staff to incorporate the support of family members or concerned others in their therapeutic activities from onset of participating in services to discharge.
 Staff strives to inspire engaging family or concerned others in conjunction with self-help group involvement throughout treatment participation to assist with building a firm recovery network for the individual throughout recovery efforts.

 View the details of our individual programs.
-Additionally, ZION Recovery Services offers an unique program called Access To Recovery to assist individuals with positive recovery.
-Focus is to remove day to day barriers.
+Additionally, ZION Recovery Services has numerous grants which may apply to you to receive transportation assistance, phone cards, etc. The focus is to remove day to day barriers and assist you with your recovery.
 Contact staff for further eligibility for this program.